Mixed Sample Augmentation for Online Distillation: Experiments

 \subsection{Datasets and Implementations}

 We evaluate the proposed method on two commonly used image classification datasets, namely CIFAR-10 and CIFAR-100 \cite{cifar}.
+Each set contains a total number of 60,000 RGB natural images scaled at $32\times32$ pixels from 10/100 classes, where 50,000 images are set aside for training and the rest 10,000 for testing.
 We employ six popular CNN backbones for performance comparison, including Vgg-16, Vgg-19 \cite{vgg}, ResNet-18, ResNet-110 \cite{resnet}, WideResNet-20-8 \cite{wrn}, and DenseNet-40-12 \cite{densenet}.

 All experiments are carried out on NVIDIA Tesla V100 GPU with 32Gb memory.
-For a fair comparison, we adopt a consistent training hyper-parameter setting as previous work \cite{param1}.
+The proposed method is implemented on Pytorch 1.6.0 in Python 3.7.0 environment.
+For a fair comparison, we adopt a consistent training hyper-parameter setting \cite{param1}.
 Specifically, we use SGD with Nesterov momentum for optimization and set the momentum, weight decay rate, and the initial learning rate to $0.9$, $5\times10^{-4}$ and 0.05 respectively.
 Each network is trained with 240 epochs, where the learning rate is scheduled to decay by 10\% at 150\textsuperscript{th}, 180\textsuperscript{th} and 210\textsuperscript{th} epoch.
-In the proposed framework, we set the number of peer students $J=2$, temperature $\tau=3$ for distillation, $\alpha=0.6$, $\beta=0.2$ and $\gamma=0.1$ in Eq.\eqref{eq:loss_all}.
+In the proposed framework, we set the number of peer students $J=2$, temperature $\tau=3$ for distillation, $\alpha=0.6$, $\beta=0.3$ and $\gamma=0.1$ in Eq.\eqref{eq:loss_all}.
+Our codes will be made publicly available after acceptance.